top of page

 7. 2001: A Space Odyssey (1968, U.K./U.S.A., dir.
 Stanley Kubrick)

-I watched this for the first time at the Museum of Modern Art in New York, on a field trip with my Film Studies class at the Juilliard School.
-I’ll never forget the experience of that first black hole “trip.”
-At the time, I didn’t understand what the ending meant, then realized that probably no one is really supposed to.
-I went on to watch other Kubrick films (for many years, I believed that A Clockwork Orange was a movie that never should have been made, but later realized that the awful truths contained within it really do exist in today’s society), but none of them haunted me as profoundly as 2001: A Space Odyssey.
+I first watched this at the Museum of Modern Art in New York during a field trip with my Film Studies class at Juilliard.
+I’ll never forget the experience of that first "black hole trip."
+At the time, I didn’t understand what the ending meant—and then I realized, perhaps no one is really supposed to.
+I went on to watch other Kubrick films (for many years, I believed A Clockwork Orange was a movie that should never have been made, but later came to see that its awful truths really do exist in today’s society).
+Still, none of Kubrick’s films haunted me as profoundly as 2001: A Space Odyssey.

 The face.....
 Chaplin in City Lights